Tiberias23/Chat_program/README.md

     python client.py
     ```

+if you need a Gui version of the client you can use the client_gui.py file instead of the client.py file in the other branch.

+if you want to run the client on a different machine you need to change the host variable in the client.py file to the ip address of the server machine bevor running it.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.